bisqwit/that_terminal/doc/escapes.md

 * `<CSI> T` Interpreted as `<CSI> ^` if there is one nonzero parameter.
 Ignored otherwise.
 * `<CSI> P` ¹²On the current line, scrolls the region between the current column and the right edge of screen left by the specified number of positions.
 * `<CSI> @` ¹²On the current line, scrolls the region between the current column and the right edge of screen right by the specified number of positions.
 * `<CSI> X` ¹²On the current line and current column, writes the specified number of blanks.
 The write will not wrap to the next line.
+(ECH)
 * `<CSI> b` ¹²At the current position, writes the specified number of duplicates of the last printed character.
 The cursor *is* moved, and the write may wrap to the next line.
 * `<CSI> r` Sets the window top and bottom line numbers.
 Missing parameters are interpreted as the top and bottom of the screen respectively.
 Counting begins from 1.
 * `<CSI> n` Reports depending on the first parameter.
 Unrecognized values are ignored.